ensemblebd/wp-rocket-loadcss/README.txt

 4. Sample Regex

 == Changelog ==
+= 1.5 =
+* Fix for rare but possible scenario where plugin could crash if function isn't available. is_plugin_active()

 = 1.4 =
 * Fixed bugs with get_option() variable usage(proofing conditions), wrapped executions in try/catch to prevent potential for an exception to bubble up and crash site, and added logging for exceptions.